Recent application studies of an INTPIX4NA SOIPIX detector-based X-ray camera using an SiTCP-XG 10GbE-based high-speed readout system at KEK facilities: Application Studies and Discussion

 \subsection{Application to the Optics of an X-ray Zooming Microscope Using two Fresnel Zone Plates at PF AR-NE1A}

 An X-ray zooming microscope using two FZPs \cite{zooming} (Figure \ref{fig:zooming}) forms the optics for X-ray microscopy, enabling zooming by changing only the positions of the two FZPs while maintaining a fixed camera length.
 Because high magnification can be achieved with a short camera length, these optics are broadly applicable and initially installed at PF AR NE1A \cite{ar-ne1a}.
 Using this optical system, we conducted experiments, including computed laminography \cite{laminography} and schlieren phase-contrast microscopy \cite{schlieren1}, employing the INTPIX4NA based camera as an imaging device.
+Previous studies \cite{intpix4na2} have demonstrated that, even under the low-intensity and low-contrast conditions such as those arising from significant FZP absorption in the X-ray zooming microscope, the INTPIX4NA-based camera achieves excellent resolution performance consistent with that predicted from its specifications.
 Here, we present two examples of the experiments.
 (1) Computed laminography of a high-pressure sample in diamond anvil cell (DAC) \cite{laminography_dac}.
 (2) Schlieren phase-contrast microscopy of fiber texture in Japanese traditional paper ``Washi.''